 Student lets are a popular business model for more experienced landlords.
 The UK is blessed with a world-leading higher education system and young people from overseas are queuing up to go to a UK university.

-Student tenants offer a lot of advantages to landlords, but there are some disadvantages, as we are about to find out.
+Student tenants offer a lot of advantages to landlords, but there are also some disadvantages, as we are about to find out.

 Here are some great reasons to take a leap into the student rental sector!